- General Information

 Question: What is edTPA designed to achieve?

-edTPA is intended to be used for teacher licensure and to support state and national program accreditation.
 By focusing on the act of teaching, edTPA complements existing entry-level assessments that focus on basic skills or subject-matter knowledge.
-This is the first time teacher preparation programs will have access to a multiple-measure assessment system aligned to state and national standards to guide the development of curriculum and practice around the common goal of making sure new teachers are able to teach each student effectively and improve student achievement.
+This is the first time teacher preparation programs have access to a multiple-measure assessment system aligned to state and national standards to guide the development of curriculum and practice around the common goal of making sure new teachers are able to teach each student effectively and improve student achievement.

-- Will help candidates develop the confidence and skills they need to be successful in urban, suburban, and rural schools.
+- Helps candidates develop the confidence and skills they need to be successful in urban, suburban, and rural schools.

 - Provides a uniform and evidence-based process that can be used across states to confirm that aspiring teachers demonstrate their readiness for the classroom.